ZUANVFX01/UnThrotX/README.md

 # UnThrotX v1.0.0

-## UnThrotXrsal Thermal Control Application for Android Devices
+## UnThrotX Universal Thermal Control Application for Android Devices

 UnThrotX is an advanced application for managing and controlling thermal systems on Android devices with a user-friendly interface and comprehensive features.